 Resources

-We debunk aggregate industry myths and provide accurate, evidence-based information about gravel mining in Ontario:
+We provide accurate, evidence-based information on gravel mining in Ontario:

 Read the Ministry of Natural Resources’s October 2024 study on aggregate supply and demand in the Greater Golden Horseshoe, and download our fact sheet.